somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 ![Image 2](/images/foosball_pt3_1.jpg)
 ![Image 3](/images/foosball_pt3_2.jpg)

 In both cases the agent should probably hit the ball right?
-Let's assume the first image is a state we've already visted many times and know the best course of action is to hit the ball.
+Let's assume the first image is a state we've already visited many times and know the best course of action is to hit the ball.
 The second image however is entirely new and the agent has no idea what to do.
-The problem here is that we have no way of transfering experiences between similar states.
+The problem here is that we have no way of transferring experiences between similar states.
 We have to visit every state-action pair combination to learn the optimal values and in foosball that would be:

 $$
 \begin{align}